vitercik/ml4do/_modules/week-05.md

 ---
-title: Midterm presentations
+title: Transformers and LLMs
 ---

-May 11
+May 6
-: Midterm project presentations
+: Transformers

-  : **Project**{: .label .label-blue }
+May 8
-: Students will give short presentations on papers related to their final projects.
+: Guest lecture

-May 16
+May 13
-: No class
+: Transformers as algorithms